dmsc/fastbasic/manual.md

   be left out) to define an array with integers from -32768 to 32767.

+  If the name _arr_ ends with a `$` symbol, this defines a string array, and you can't specify a type.

   The size of the array is the number of elements, the elements are numerated from 0, so that an array of